-Position of the Complainants: The 1988 Wage Agreement does not provide for the cancellation of health benefits coverage during a work stoppage; therefore, the Respondent is required to pay the medical expenses incurred by the Complainants and their eligible dependents during the period from July 5, 1989 through July 17, 1989 and to reimburse the Complainants for health insurance premiums paid by the Complainants to continue coverage during the work stoppage.
+Position of the Complainants: The 1988 Wage Agreement does not provide for the cancellation of health benefits coverage during a work stoppage; therefore, the Respondent is required to pay the medical expenses incurred by the Complainants and their eligible dependents during the period from July 5, 1989 to July 17, 1989.

 Position of the Respondent: The Respondent is not required to provide health benefits coverage for the Complainants during the unauthorized work stoppage because the Complainants were not considered "active" or "working miners" and the 1988 Wage Agreement was in a state of suspension during the work stoppage.
 The Respondent contends that since the Plan provides for the termination of coverage during an approved leave of absence, it is reasonable to terminate coverage during an unapproved leave of absence such as the work stoppage in this case.
-In addition, the Respondent is not required to reimburse the Complainants for premiums paid to continue coverage during the work stoppage because neither the Wage Agreement nor COBRA requires such reimbursement.
-The Respondent states that this position is consistent with previous decisions of the Trustees in RODs 81-17, 81-640 and 84-437.